AbdullahiHared/weatherApp/README.md

 Responsive Design

-The application is designed to work across all devices:
+The application is designed to work across all devices (working on design for mobile and tablet):

     Desktop: Full view with weather details neatly laid out.
     Tablet: Adjusted layout with some elements stacked for better readability.